ObjectDB Database Search

 Running JPA Queries

-, a query using projection and retrieving country names directly instead of retrieving the entire
+the country names, a query using projection and retrieving country names directly instead

 Posting Sample Code